-As Shown in Cases Cited by the Respondents, Z.R. §72-21 (a) Requires that The Unique Condition Be Physical
+E. As Shown By Cases Cited by Respondents, Z.R. §72-21 (a) Requires that The Unique Condition Be Physical and the Congregation Failed to Show Any Physical Condition, Let Alone One That Satisfies the Arising From Requirement

-92. The BSA seeks to divert the Court's attention by incorrectly describing Z.R. §72-21(a) on Page 18 of its Memorandum by heading its discussion of the issue with "(a) Unique Characteristic" when the statute clearly refers to "unique physical conditions."
+The BSA seeks to divert the Court's attention by incorrectly describing Z.R. §72-21(a) on Page 18 of its Memorandum by heading its discussion of the issue with "(a) Unique Characteristic" when the statute clearly refers to "unique physical conditions."
 The primary issue presented by Petitioners is not whether the characteristic is "unique," but whether the condition is "physical."
 Because there is no evidence at all of any physical condition, then there is no substantial evidence for finding (a) and thus the variances must be annulled.

 Z.R. §72-21(a) not only requires a "physical condition," it then describes examples of what it meant by a physical condition: "including irregularity, narrowness or shallowness of lot size or shape, or exceptional topographical or other physical conditions."
 Accordingly, cases that describe other difficulties and hardships when addressing a Z.R. §72-21(a) finding still identify some type of a "physical condition."

-93. The Congregation admits that "The building site is a rectangular 64 x 100 foot site just off Central Park West on West 70th Street and constitutes the entirety of Tax Lot 37."
+The Congregation admits that "The building site is a rectangular 64 x 100 foot site just off Central Park West on West 70th Street and constitutes the entirety of Tax Lot 37."
 Cong.
 Answer to Pet. ¶ 41.
-In fact, the construction site consists of the combination of three rectangular brownstone lots, of which there are 117 nearby brownstone lots as shown just in the surrounding area diagram the Congregation filed with its application.
-R-53.
-The Congregation intends to build deep into the bedrock with two subbasements, one a banquet hall of 6400 square feet.
+In fact, the construction site consists of the combination of three rectangular brownstone lots, of which there are 117 nearby brownstone lots as shown just in the surrounding area diagram the

+32 The Congregation cited to the Appellate Division decision, without noting that it was later reversed by the Court of Appeals - over two years prior to their Memorandum.

+Congregation filed with its application.
+R-53.33 The Congregation intends to build deep into the bedrock with two subbasements, one a banquet hall of 6400 square feet.
 There simply are no physical conditions at all, unique or otherwise, and certainly none within the definition of Z.R. §72-21(a), which would constitute a hardship or practical difficulty.
-Were the Respondents to argue that the rectangular lots are a physical condition, they are not unique.
-Judicial notice should be taken of several townhouses in Manhattan that became "lots" in the last year as a result of destruction by construction accidents or explosions.